syseleven/grav-docs-metakube/pages/03.Tutorials/23.use-external-dns/default.en.md

 ## Create a values.yaml file to configure Route53 as external DNS provider

-Copy the follow text block into the file values.yaml.
+Copy the following text block into the file values.yaml.
 We need this file to pass our DNS configuration to the helm chart.
-Please make sure to check the field with the word changeme.
-You will need to add access key and a secret key.
+Please make sure to check all of the fields with the place holder "changeme".
+You will need to add your access key and the secret key of the user you created earlier.

 ```yaml
 ## External DNS